facebook/docusaurus/website/docs/advanced/customize-appearance.md

 Sometimes, you just want to wrap an existing theme component with additional logic, and it can be a pain to have to maintain an almost duplicate copy of the original theme component.

 In this case, you should swizzle the component you want to wrap, but import the original theme component in your customized version to wrap it.

-### For site owners {#for-site-owners}

 The `@theme-original` alias allows you to import the original theme component.

 Here is an example to display some text just above the footer, with minimal code duplication.